AllThingsSmitty/allthingssmitty.github.io/_posts/2025/2025-10-06-grouping-arrays-in-modern-javascript-object-groupby-and-map-groupby.md

 </div>
 {:/}

-If you're still reaching for `reduce()`, give these a try.
+If you're still relaying on `reduce()`, give these a try.
 You might not look back.